- Assurance Services

 - Your purchase of the Subscriber Provided Prefix product entitles you to the announcement of the specified IP prefixes identified in your LOA.
 Any additional prefixes beyond your initial order will require an additional purchase of this product.

-- Fastly does not does not provide termination or proxy services for non-HTTP and non-HTTPS protocols with this product.
+- Fastly does not provide termination or proxy services for non-HTTP and non-HTTPS protocols with this product.